mfardinzaman/mapping-in-the-dark/README.md

 communities.
 By making complex outage data more accessible, this project helps drive informed discussions around energy infrastructure and identify imbalances in consistent access to energy among various populations.

+[^1]: P. Madamba, “About 1 in 4 Households Experienced a Power Outage in the Span of a Year,” census.gov.
+Accessed: Feb.
+02, 2025.
+[Online].
+Available: https://www.census.gov/library/stories/2024/10/power-outages.html